 When will I get my Perkins tax information?

-One of the primary differences between your federal Perkins loan and other federal loans is repayment.
-Your Perkins loan installments are paid directly to Central Washington University at the Cashiers Office in Barge Hall.
+One of the primary differences between one's Federal Perkins Loan and other Federal Loans is that Central Washington University is your loan servicer.
+Unless consolidated with other federal loans, your Perkins Loan installments are paid directly to Central Washington University.
 (Other federal loans are paid to the loan servicer).
-CWU collects your Perkins payments and loans the money back out to other students.
-Note – As a Perkins borrower it is important (and your responsibility) to communicate any changes to your address or phone number with the CWU Student Accounts Office to ensure that you receive your monthly statement.
-(Borrowers do not have access at this time to view the status of their Perkins loan in MyCWU or to make changes to their contact info online.)
+Note – As a Perkins borrower it is important (and the borrower's responsibility) to communicate any changes to contact information with Perkins Accounts (PerkinsLoans@cwu.edu) to ensure that information is sent to the correct address.
+(Borrowers do not have access at this time to view the status of their Perkins loan in MyCWU or to make changes to their contact information online.)

 Financial Aid is the contact for all Perkins loan questions.
-You can email your Perkins questions to PerkinsLoans@cwu.edu or 509-963-1611.
+You can email your Perkins questions to PerkinsLoans@cwu.edu, call 509-963-1611, or stop by the Office in Bouillon Hall, Room 232.

 The Perkins Master Promissory Note (MPN) is a document that authorizes CWU to credit the loan funds to your student account.
 To receive your loan funds you must sign the MPN the first time you are awarded a Perkins loan.
 After signing the MPN the first time you will not need to sign it again while attending CWU (unless the period exceeds 10 years).
 Note the Perkins MPN is different than the promissory note for any other federal direct loan and needs to be signed in addition to any other MPN.